Railway electrification in Malaysia: Klang Valley Double Track Project

-Phase II is from Simpang - Pelabuhan Klang and Salak Selatan - Seremban.
+Phase II is from KL Sentral - Pelabuhan Klang and Salak Selatan - Seremban and is expected to be completed by 2028.

 Other railway sections

 Johor Bahru-Woodlands

-There are no plans to electrify or double track the section of the West Coast Line linking Johor Bahru to Woodlands Train Checkpoint in Singapore.
+There are no plans to electrify or double track the section of the West Coast line linking Johor Bahru to Woodlands Train Checkpoint in Singapore.
 A Johor Bahru-Singapore Rapid Transit System is being built, and is expected to replace the last remaining section of the KTM rail link to Singapore.

-East Coast Line
+East Coast line

-Currently there are no plans to electrify or double track the KTM East Coast Line.
+Currently there are no plans to electrify or double track the KTM East Coast railway line.
+Diesel multiple units and MRL East Coast Rail Link are substituted alternatives to electrify or double track, and hydrogen trains are expected to replace diesel multiple units in the future.

 Sabah State Railway

 Currently there are no plans to electrify or double track the Sabah State Railway.
+Diesel multiple units were used.